MadcowD/ell/docs/ramblings/0.1.0/metaprompting.md

 # So I don't think we really are getting the
 ```

-Well its clear that ell.function is a useful abstraciton so long as the return type is a trackable or serializable type.
+Well its clear that ell2a.function is a useful abstraciton so long as the return type is a trackable or serializable type.
 Perhaps that's not even necessary, but for reconstructing computation graphs it would be

 ```python